 Scotland Doctoral Training Centre

-Understanding more about the role that reduced blood flow to the brain plays in Alzheimer's disease
+The Scottish training centre is looking to understand more about the role that reduced blood flow to the brain plays in Alzheimer's disease.

 Lead investigator: Professor Karen Horsburgh (University of Edinburgh)

 - Co-investigators: Professor Bettina Platt (University of Aberdeen), Professor Frank Gunn-Moore (University of St Andrews), Professor Mike Ashford (University of Dundee).

 - Scientific title: Metabolic and vascular contributors to dementia

 Why did we fund this?
 Comments from our Research Network: